coredataengineers/CDE-BOOTCAMP/06_docker/02-docker-architecture/README.md

 ## Docker Architecture

 The architecture of Docker explains how Docker works under the hood using a client-server architecture.
 If you’ve ever run a container with `docker run`, this guide will help you understand what’s happening behind the scenes.

-##  What Is Docker?

-Docker is a containerization platform that lets you package your application and its dependencies into lightweight, portable containers.
+Docker follows a client-server model where the Docker client talks to the Docker daemon, which handles building, running, and managing your containers.

 ## Docker Architecture Diagram
 ![Docker Architecture Diagram](docker_architecture_diagram.png)

 The diagram above shows how Docker components interact.

-##  Docker Components Explained
+##  Docker Components

 ### 1. Docker Client

 This is the Command Line Interface (CLI) tool where you run `docker build`, `docker run`, or `docker pull`.
+### For Example:
 ```bash
 docker run hello-world
 ```